Ralph Wolf and Sam Sheepdog: Original appearances

 Inspired by the Friz Freleng cartoon The Sheepish Wolf of a decade earlier (October 17, 1942), Chuck Jones and Michael Maltese (who had written the earlier Freleng cartoon) created Ralph and Sam for a series of shorts.
-The first of these was Don't Give Up the Sheep, released on January 3, 1953.
+The first of these was Don't Give Up the Sheep, released on January 3, 1953 (although an onscreen copyright line gives the year 1951).
+In this first entry of the characters, only the sheepdogs are seen clocking in and out in this cartoon, except for "Ralph" attempting to clock out while disguised as "Sam's" replacement before being unmasked and pummeled.
+The next cartoon Sheep Ahoy (1954, with a 1953 copyright line) ended with a changing shift for both the sheepdog and wolf character clocking out with their replacement clocking in, the violence continuing wherever the predecessors had left off, setting in motion the fully realized version of the joke of both predator and protector just doing their jobs over the course of a day.

-The cartoon proved a success, prompting Jones to repeat the formula five more times between 1954 and 1962.
+The cartoons proved a success, prompting Jones to repeat the formula four more times between 1955 and 1962.
 In 1963, ex-Jones animators Phil Monroe and Richard Thompson also starred the duo in their cartoon Woolen Under Where.